Answers to general questions you may have about the regeneration of Havelock.

-Catalyst has been selected by Ealing Council to build 904 new homes as part of the regeneration of the Havelock estate in Southall.
-Catalyst, along with builders Leadbitter Group, will redevelop the estate, provide brand new homes for social rent and shared ownership as well 427 homes for outright sale.
+Catalyst has been selected by Ealing Council to build 922 new homes as part of the regeneration of the Havelock estate in Southall.
+Catalyst, along with builders Bouygues UK, will redevelop the estate, providing brand new homes: 367 for social rent, 76 for shared equity, 35 shared ownership and 444 homes for outright sale.
 The regeneration will also deliver new green space, retail units and community space.

 Why is Havelock being redeveloped?

-The council’s 2008 estates review highlighted that Havelock estate needs a lot of work to address the improvements needed to bring it up to the government’s Decent Homes Standard.
+The council’s 2008 estates review highlighted that Havelock estate needs a lot of improvements to bring it up to the government’s Decent Homes Standard.

 The review identified the following issues on the estate:

 - problems with construction and design of different housing types on the estate

 Following a public meeting in June 2008, it was agreed that the redevelopment option should be explored further.
 Regeneration was found to be the best way to deliver the necessary improvements, and a developer selection process began in October 2010.
 In May 2012 Catalyst was selected as the council’s ‘preferred developer’.

 It depends where you live.
 Not all of the estate is being redeveloped.
 Some homes are not scheduled for demolition so residents can stay in these.
 They can still benefit from the improvements made to the neighbourhood and the opportunities offered by our communities team.